l2beat/l2beat/packages/backend/discovery/chainport/ethereum/diffHistory.md

 ## Description

 New proposal created and executed with the description "Change Arbitrage Settings on Main and Side Bridges".
+It called `setArbitrageManagerAndLimit()` but we can't see what this is doing because the targets have unverified sources.

 ## Watched changes